top of page

 Woman speaks on stage at DC Peace Academy first graduation

-The DC Peace Academy will invest deeply in frontline workers in order to achieve even greater long-term client outcomes, and reduce shootings & homicides.
-By strengthening DC’s violence intervention workforce, we will enable greater collaboration among the community organizations doing this work, as they are the drivers of the city’s next phase of safety, peace, and wellness.
+The DC Peace Academy is investing deeply in frontline workers in order to achieve even greater long-term client outcomes, and reduce shootings & homicides.
+By strengthening DC’s violence intervention workforce, we enable greater collaboration among the community organizations doing this work.

-Addressing DC’s gun violence crisis and supporting grassroots frontline heroes with privately funded programs is core to Peace For DC’s mission.
+Addressing DC’s gun violence crisis and supporting grassroots frontline heroes is core to Peace For DC’s mission.
 Creating safer neighborhoods opens the door to further addressing other systemic disparities.

-We are going to give these brave frontline workers all the tools they need to be even more effective in their efforts to reduce shootings and homicide, heal trauma, and build thriving communities.
-From cognitive behavioral therapy to advanced negotiation and conflict resolution skills, we will provide the finest training in the country, free to every organization doing this vital work.
+We are giving these brave frontline workers all the tools they need to be even more effective in their efforts to reduce shootings and homicide, heal trauma, and build thriving communities.

 Two men posing for picture on stage at graduation